mvanthoor/rustic/docs/build.md

 build tools have a massive installation size.)

-It is probably also possible to build Rustic on WSL2 (Windows Subsystem for Linux 2) and on Cygwin, by installing the respecitve versions of Rust and GNU tools there before either running "make" or "cargo build --release".
+It is probably also possible to build Rustic on WSL2 (Windows Subsystem for Linux 2) and on Cygwin, by installing the respective versions of Rust and GNU tools there before either running "make" or "cargo build --release".

 If built on Cygwin, the Rustic executable will depend on Cygwin1.dll.
 As